Skip to main content

 #

-By default, the input groom is shown as a guide, with color coding shown to identify the clumps.
+By default, the input groom is shown as a guide, with color coding to identify the clumps.

 See also: hair_select to select a subset of representative guides with an even mesh distribution.